ShootProof/recruiting-data-and-analytics/README.md

 #### How to connect to a SQLite Database
 https://www.devart.com/odbc/sqlite/docs/index.html?dbeaver.htm

 SQLite has a handful of unique quirks.
 Our intention is not to test your knowledge of SQLite specific syntax.
-If there is an issue completing a task please share how you would accomplish that task using the SQL syntax you would normally use.
+If there is an issue completing a task please share how you would accomplish that task using the SQL syntax you would normally use

 One particular SQLite quirk pertains to dates and the fact that this is not a defined datatype.
 Rather, you will need to leverage SQLite's built-in date and time functions.
-See below for notes on how to best manage this.
+See below for notes on how to best manage this

 [SQLite Documentation](https://www.sqlitetutorial.net/sqlite-date-functions/sqlite-date-function/)